MickaelCompper/Validation-Form/README.md

 # Validation Form in JavaScript
- It is a Validation Form created during my studies
+ It is a Validation Form